 - Avoid slick floors (tiles, laminate, linoleum) etc. If slick floors cannot be avoided, then help your dog to take extra care when crossing these areas by walking them slowly on a harness and lead.

-- For at least the first few weeks following surgery to the hind limb (e.g. cruciate surgery), do not make your dog sit straight.
+- For at least the first few weeks following surgery to the hind limb (e.g. cruciate surgery), don’t make your dog sit straight.

-- Do not exceed the length of lead-walks that have been advised by your vet or surgeon.
+- Don’t exceed the length of lead-walks that have been advised by your vet or surgeon.

 Dogs sometimes act on instinct.
 Even the best-trained dog may surprise us, at times, by running or jumping in response to the doorbell or to something that they have seen through a window.
 We need a practical solution to avoid this kind of exuberant activity during recovery.